Mandalorian007/questland-handbook/battle-event-guild-ladder.md

 When pushing the guild boss it's common to swap row 3 and row 4 for damage boosts if the boss is too weak to 1 shot you or if you are simply tagging the boss.

-### Blue Spirit Events
-For blue spirit events our core build is going to be "The Turtle" as it will help us mitigate the heavy physical boss damage with high armor recovery.
-However, it is worth calling out that the build doesn't have enough healing to handle the high damage output from the main boss.
-The solution to this is in unlocking passive #2 from the event multiplier links.
-This gives us a 50% chance to trigger a 4 white when we use a 4 blue.
-By pairing this ability with the Mystical Wind talent we can trigger a heal strong enough to heal us to maximum health thanks to the boss boosting our magic power.

-### Red Spirit Events
-For red spirit events our core build is going to be "The Hecatombus" as it will provide us a ton of build in healing and sustain.
-In fact with the boss providing a magic boost, bloodlust will actually be plenty of healing!
-However, red spirit bosses have a 14 round ability that will 1 shot you.
-In order to combat this Azazel will be swapped out for an offhand that has a combat resurrection.
-Since we drop Azazel we will lose out on the healing from the 1 white trigger, but the 4 white triggers of the Crest Guardian will provide the needed red spirits to keep the 4 red spam working and a needed damage boost since there will be a 28 round kill limit before the 1 shot mechanic triggers a second time.

 ## Pushing the ladder as a solo
 This section of this guide is dedicated to making sure you maximize how high you can push on the solo ladder.
 In order to push as high up on the ladder as you possibly can it means that